digital-loukoum/esrun/README.md

 }
 ```

-This will allow you to write `import ts from "typescript"` instead of `import * as ts from "typescript"` - the latest syntax being not standard ESM.
+This will suppress the import errors from the Typescript compiler and allow you to write `import ts from "typescript"` instead of `import * as ts from "typescript"` - the latest syntax being not standard ESM.

 ### Using a directory as an entry point